 Financial guarantees are contracts that require the Bank to make specified payments to reimburse the holder for a loss that it incurs because a specified debtor fails to make payment when it is due in accordance with the terms of a debt instrument.
-Loan commitments are firm commitments to provide a loan on pre-agreed terms and on time.
+Loan commitments are firm commitments to provide credit under pre-specified terms and conditions.

-Liabilities on financial guarantees contracts or the commitments to loans extent, which were issued with a yield below the market one, are initially recognized at fair value.
+Financial guarantees issued or commitments to provide a loan at a below-market interest rate are initially measured at fair value.
 Subsequently, they are measured as follows: